 Presented by Southern Race Fuels, Sunoco, Allstar Performance

-Dayton Andrews Dodge, Steel Performance and Hoosier Racing Tires
+Dayton Andrews Dodge, Steele Performance and Hoosier Racing Tires

 Rules and Regulations

 The purpose of the Southern Sprintcar Shootout Series is to promote and conduct sprint car races and other racing oriented events.
 In this pursuit, the series has formulated and adopted the General Safety, Competition, and Technical rules contained herein.
 These rules will become effective and enforceable as of the date of this publication and will constitute the rules and regulations that shall govern the conduct of all racing events sanctioned by the series.
 All car owners, drivers, sponsors, crew members, and all persons involved in any way in any series sanctioned racing events, shall be deemed to have read, understood, and agreed to comply with these rules and any and all amendments, supplements, and/or revisions that may be implemented.
 It is, therefore, recommended that all of the above listed entities read the rule book carefully to assure familiarity with the rules and regulations contained herein.
 The rules and regulations as set forth herein are intended to establish minimum acceptable standards and requirements for all racing events.
 No expressed or implied warranties of safety shall result from the publication of or compliance with these rules and regulations.
 They are intended as a guide for conduct of the sport and are in no way a guarantee against injury or death to participants, spectators, or others.